ChrisPVille/openpnp-config/README.md

 # openpnp-config
-Machine configuration files for my OpenPnP based Pick and Place machine
+Machine configuration files for my OpenPnP based Pick and Place machine.
+Details about this machine [are here](https://github.com/ChrisPVille/openpnp).